 Playbooks for at-risk and healthy customers might look slightly different, but it’s essential to establish a standardized way to handle all types of renewals.
 They help your team build consistency into their workflows, collaborate more effectively with other teams working on the renewal, and ensure that no missed critical steps during the process.

 Once you nail down standardized renewal processes, you can uplevel your renewal management strategy by creating a centralized command center for renewals and focusing on stakeholder alignment.
-Solutions like Gainsight’s Renewal Center and People Maps give you the tools you need to do this effectively.
+Solutions like Gainsight’s Renewal Center give you the tools you need to do this effectively.
 Renewal Center surfaces renewal opportunities that need attention—such as those at risk, missing for your forecast, and that are likely to close late – helping your team prioritize their workload and take action on these opportunities faster.
 People Maps helps ensure that your team is aligned with every stakeholder involved in the decision-making process.
 It gives everyone visibility into the decision-makers’ reporting structure, the contacts that influence their decision, and the tone of the sentiment for every contact.

 3. Power improved retention at scale

 The key to driving a lasting and meaningful impact on customer retention metrics is scaling your processes properly.
 For most companies, this is where CS technology can have the most significant impact.